Love stinks: Corpse flower blooming at the SFSU Greenhouse

-The SFSU Greenhouse’s corpse flower (Amorphophallus titanum) is blooming today, and visitors are already lining up to see — and smell — one of the rarest events in the plant world.
+The SFSU Greenhouse’s corpse flower (Amorphophallus titanum) recently bloomed, drawing visitors eager to see — and smell — one of the rarest events in the plant world.

 Native to the rainforests of Sumatra, the corpse flower produces the largest unbranched flowering structure on Earth, often growing 6 to 10 feet tall.
-What looks like a single giant flower is actually many small flowers packed tightly at the base of a tall central spike (the spadix), wrapped in a deep burgundy leaf-like structure called a spathe.
+What looks like a single giant flower is actually many small flowers packed tightly at the base of a tall central spike (the spadix), surrounded by a deep burgundy leaf-like structure called a spathe.

 At peak bloom, the plant releases a strong odor similar to rotting flesh.
 In the wild, that smell attracts beetles and flies that normally feed and lay eggs on carrion.
 The central spike also warms up during bloom, which helps carry the scent through the forest understory.
 The entire display lasts only 24 to 48 hours.